 - 5.1g net carbs

-More Delicious Keto Breakfast Recipes to Get You Out of Bed in the Morning!
+More Keto Breakfast Ideas to Get You Out of Bed in the Morning!

-- Keto Candied Bacon (aka “OMG Bacon”) is the BEST way to eat bacon!
+- Perhaps you need a quick keto breakfast, so try our Ketogenic Omelette in a mug with some Keto Candied Bacon (aka “OMG Bacon”), the BEST way to eat bacon!

-- If you’re in a hurry, how about a cup of Keto Crack Coffee?
+- If you’re in a hurry, how about one of our delicious Keto Cookies and a cup of Keto Crack Coffee?
 It’ll put some serious pep in your step!

 Like This Post?
 Give it a Share!